dseguy/changedBehavior/behavior/splfixedarray.rst

-They aren't identical behaviors.
+They don't have identical behaviors.
 They're both iterable but they go about it two completely different ways: Iterator means the object modifies itself during iteration, and IteratorAggregater means the object remains unchanged because it uses a proxy object to handle iteration.